vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

-## Submitting a complex parameter to an extension function
+## Create a function with complex parameters

 The values we used to exchange with the extension have been scalar and simple.
 Let's assume we want to submit a table-like value to the extension function.
 In our sample our table is supposed to be a list of messages, along with their message type, to be written to a message logger.